 - Aside from these two methods, companies can also take more technical forms of action to dissuade market participants from shorting their stock.
 For example, a firm could ask existing shareholders to withdraw their physical shares from the stock lending market – as mentioned, this would lead to the early closure of many short positions and could force short-sellers to settle for an unfavourable price.

 Risks when going short on stocks

-Although short selling might seem straight forward, it can be considered risky for a number of reasons:
+Although short-selling might seem straight forward, short-selling can be considered risky for a number of reasons: